Australian Bureau of Statistics

 The SMVU is collected in two stages.
 In the first stage, information is collected about the vehicle selected for the survey.
 In the second stage, information is gathered about the use of the vehicle over a four month survey period.

-The tables below show the survey forms used for each stage of the collection, along with an information booklet to assist in completing the survey forms.
+The tables below shows an information booklet to assist in completing the survey forms.
 Different form types are used for different types of vehicles.

 Survey Period: 1 July 2015 - 31 October 2015